Kale Kayihura: Public service

-He formerly served as the Inspector General of Police (IGP) of the Uganda Police Force.
+He formerly served as the IGP of the Uganda Police Force.
 He had served in that position since 2005 when he replaced General Edward Katumba Wamala as the IGP.
 He was the second Ugandan military officer to serve as the chief of the Uganda Police Force, in the history of the country.
 General Kayihura is still an active member of Uganda's military and was previously the Head of the country's Revenue Protection Services.